dnvriend/reactive-activemq/doc/readme.md

 ByteIterator can be wrapped in a java.io.InputStream via asInputStream.
 Using these, akka.io applications can integrate legacy code based on java.io streams.

+# akka.stream.scaladsl.StreamConverters
+Converters for interacting with the blocking `java.io` streams APIs and Java 8 Streams

 # Misc notes

 - akka.stream.scaladsl.FileIO